ansys/pystk/doc/source/api/ansys/stk/core/vgt/ITimeToolPointSamplingIntervalCollection.rst

 ITimeToolPointSamplingIntervalCollection
 ========================================

-.. py:class:: ITimeToolPointSamplingIntervalCollection
+.. py:class:: ansys.stk.core.vgt.ITimeToolPointSamplingIntervalCollection

    object

    A collection of intervals where each interval contains the time, position and velocity arrays.

-.. py:currentmodule:: ansys.stk.core.vgt
+.. py:currentmodule:: ITimeToolPointSamplingIntervalCollection

 Overview
 --------